sbrl/SnoozeSquad/README.md

 # SnoozeSquad
-Finally a simple lazy image loader.
+Finally a simple lazy image loader (for browsers, not Node.JS!).
 Written in ES6.

 ## Downloading
 Download SnoozeSquad from this repo.
 Links: